nixxquality/FFMSSharp/README.md

 1. Download the [latest FFMSSharp.dll](//github.com/nixxquality/FFMSSharp/releases)
 2. Reference it in your C# application
 3. Download [ffms2.dll](//github.com/ffms/ffms2/releases)
-4. Put it next to your .exe file
+4. Put it next to your .exe file (or in a folder near your .exe file, see ```FFMS2.Initialize(string)```)
 5. Use FFMS2!

 ### Things to keep in mind
-- Right now the code is in a very immature state, do not use it in production or you may open security holes.
+- Right now the code is in a very immature state, do not use it in production or bad things might happen.

 ### Example
 ```C#